lipupini/frontend/README.md

 In search of like-minded individuals to start a development community:

-1) Artists would like to take control of their portfolios
+1) Artists who would like to take control of their portfolios
 2) Developers interested in contributing code
 3) Users with any ideas or insights on the project